steve-sibi/Server-Hardening-Script/docs/project_overview.md

 Configures password policies.
 Outputs progress logs to inform the user about each step of the process.

+The script aims to strengthen system security by:

+Reducing the risk of unauthorized access through inactive accounts.
+Enforcing strong password policies to mitigate password-based attacks.

 ## apache_nginx_web_hardening.sh

 ## log_monitoring.sh